JeffMusgrave/setta-site-2024/src/content/blog/introducing-setta/index.md

 We’re excited to launch **Setta**, a **general purpose, open-source config & user interface tool for Python**.
 With Setta, configuration & user interfaces are _one and the same._

-**Simplify your life with Setta:** It eliminates the need for YAML files, config parsers, _and_ frontend code.
+### Simplify your life with Setta

+It eliminates the need for YAML files, config parsers, _and_ frontend code.
 Plus, you don't have to think about styling the UI, _and_ it makes onboarding other devs and users easier.
 Intrigued?

 ## Try it out!